svenskaskolan/fortnox/README.md

 lessc css/less/mystyle.less css/mystyle.css

 This will convert the .less file to a .css file in the parent folder.
 A script/webpack can be used to do this automatically when changes are made to a .less file.

+In the color picker (I'm using Chrome color picker via react-color) if the selected colour is too dark, I change the text color to white so it can still be read.